The Automatic Chiming System

 It is the task of the carillonneur (frequently with the help of a clock maker) to set the pins on the drum, called versteken, according to the musical pattern of the melody.
 Furthermore, melodies can be changed by re-setting the pins whenever desired although its laborious, time-consuming work that calls for great attention.
 Two days are necessary for re-pinning the four different melodies for each quarter of the hour.
 Today the re-pinning is done up to three or even four times a year.

 In order to distinguish the different parts of an hour by ear (when it is not possible to see the tower clock, at night for instance), the melodies have different lengths.
-While only a part of a melody sounds for the quarters, about one half of a tune is played for the half hour, and a complete tune for the full hour.
+While only a part of a melody sounds for the quarters, about one-half of a tune is played for the half hour, and a complete tune for the full hour.

 Unfortunately, no direct sources exist that might document the music played in the early times of the carillon (early sixteenth century), so that we can make only general deductions based on indirect sources.
 It is very likely that the melodies played by the automatic chime were principally of religious origin, like well-known church hymns and psalm settings.
 Besides, the authorities responsible for the carillons had to bear in mind the limited possibilities of the early mechanical systems and the range of the bells which, moreover, were not always perfectly tuned.
 Therefore, they preferred music with simple melodic lines with uncomplicated harmonies that could sidestep these limitations.
 Still, the bell founders and clock makers made every effort to improve the mechanical systems (both for the automatic chiming and the hand playing) as well as to improve the casting and tuning techniques, although the latter not always with significant success.

 In general, those who commissioned a carillon, in most cases the municipalities, also chose which kind of music to be played.
-After the reformation had swept over the Northern Netherlands, we know that the synod at Edam in 1586 complained about "the playing of inconsiderate and secular songs on bells and organs" and that they demanded that the local secular authorities to insure this would not happen again.2 Similar orders were issued to municipal carillonneurs of other cities (Antwerp 1580/81) to avoid "improper or offensive ballads, melodies or poems" and to confine themselves on "certain psalms, sacred or edifying melodies and hymns of praise."3
+After the reformation had swept over the Northern Netherlands, we know that the synod at Edam in 1586 complained about "the playing of inconsiderate and secular songs on bells and organs" and that they demanded that the local secular authorities to ensure this would not happen again.2 Similar orders were issued to municipal carillonneurs of other cities (Antwerp 1580/81) to avoid "improper or offensive ballads, melodies or poems" and to confine themselves on "certain psalms, sacred or edifying melodies and hymns of praise."3

 However, the initial restrictions quickly ebbed because carillons where principally intended for the "honor and decoration" of the towns, as well as to communicate civic pride and prosperity to out-of-towners.
 In essence, carillon music was first and foremost for the enjoyment of the public listeners.
 In several towns local authorities and carillonneurs agreed to play psalms and hymns during the Sunday recitals while on weekdays whatever the carillonneurs wished.
 Most likely they chose popular melodies and dance music.
 As was usual in those times (and still is today), carillonneurs derived the basics of the melodies from music books adjusting the harmonies and rhythm while improvising in a clear, uncomplicated manner.